madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 References.docx
 -
-MS Word document used to check for mispelling also to keep track of the progress.
+*removed*MS Word document used to check for mispelling also to keep track of the progress.

 Programs used: